dabrai-sim/Customer-Segmentation-using-K-Means-Clustering/README.md

 ##Conclusion
 This project demonstrates how K-Means clustering can be effectively used for customer segmentation.
 The insights derived can help businesses in targeted marketing and personalized customer engagement strategies.

+## Installation
+To run this project, ensure you have Python installed along with the required libraries.
+You can install the necessary libraries using the `requirements.txt` file.